 We receive revenues and expend expenses in currencies other than the U.S. dollar.
-Changes in the value of the currencies which we receive revenues and pay expenses, versus each other, and the U.S. dollar, could result in an adverse charge being recorded to our income statement.
+Changes in the value of the currencies that we receive as revenues and the currencies used to pay expenses (versus the U.S. dollar), could result in an adverse charge being recorded to our income statement.
 Our currency remeasurement gains and losses are charged against earnings in the period incurred.